xbeat/Machine-Learning/README.md

 Ensemble methods in data science combine multiple models to improve prediction accuracy and reduce errors.
 These techniques leverage the strengths of various algorithms to create a more robust and reliable model.
 By aggregating the predictions of multiple models, ensemble methods can often outperform individual models, making them a powerful tool in a data scientist's arsenal.

+## Exploring K-Medoids Clustering Algorithm

+K-Medoids Algorithm Implementation

+K-Medoids clustering algorithm fundamentally differs from K-Means by using actual data points as cluster centers.
+This implementation demonstrates the core algorithm using numpy, focusing on the Manhattan distance metric for robustness against outliers and computational efficiency.

 ## Discrete Probability Distributions in Python

 Introduction to Discrete Distributions